DragonFly On-Line Manual Pages

 For other types the rest of the line is a comment.

-To generate the header and code files from the "master" file, make sysent
+To generate the header and code files from the "master" file, run make

-has to be run from the directory containing the "master" file.
-Please
+sysent from the sys/kern directory that contains the "master" file.

-mind that the string "sys_" is prepended to all system call names, but
+Please mind that the string "sys_" is prepended to all system call names,

-not to the structures holding the arguments.
-So, if one has added this
+but not to the structures holding the arguments.
+For example, if one has

 503 STD { int mycall(int x, int y); }